sergioq12/fastapi-docker-test/README.md

 ```

 9. Allow authentications from the Workload Identity Provider originating from the repository
-I would suggest to put the github repository name in an environmental variable as it will be reused multiple times
+I would suggest putting the GitHub repository name in an environmental variable as it will be reused multiple times
 ```
 export GITHUB_REPO_NAME=$NAME_OF_REPO
 ```